Raptor007/BTTT/ReadMe.txt

  - Use the Terminal to remove the Quarantine flag from the directory: xattr -dr com.apple.quarantine "/Applications/BTTT"
 * Mac will not allow a downloaded or unsigned application to run.
+ - One user reported they can just right-click BTTT.app and choose Run.
- - Use the Terminal to enable "allow apps downloaded from anywhere": sudo spctl --master-disable
+ - If that fails, use the Terminal to enable "allow apps downloaded from anywhere": sudo spctl --master-disable
 * When starting the game, "Loading Mechs" is sometimes very slow.
  - Move BTTT to an SSD or remove some files from the Mechs folder.